microsoft/Olive/examples/directml/stable_diffusion/README.md

 ## Conversion to ONNX and Latency Optimization

+**NOTE**: the stable diffusion models are large, and the optimization process is resource intensive.
+We recommend running optimization on a system with a minimum of 16GB of memory (preferably 32GB).

 The easiest way to optimize everything is with the `stable_diffusion.py` helper script:

 ```
 python stable_diffusion.py --optimize
 ```

-The optimized models will be stored under `models/optimized/runwayml/stable-diffusion-v1-5`.
+- The optimized models will be stored under `models/optimized/runwayml/stable-diffusion-v1-5`.

-The unoptimized models (Torch-to-ONNX converted, but not run through transformer optimization pass) will be stored under `models/unoptimized/runwayml/stable-diffusion-v1-5`.
+- The unoptimized models (converted to ONNX, but not run through transformer optimization pass) will be stored under `models/unoptimized/runwayml/stable-diffusion-v1-5`.
+- **Alternatively**, you can optimize specific models with Olive directly.
+For example, `python -m olive.workflows.run --config .\config_unet.json`.

 ## Test Inference